 - Kawaiahao Church – One of the oldest standing Christian places of worship in Hawaii, this church is often described as the Westminster Abbey of the Pacific.
 It was constructed from slabs of coral rock hand-chiseled by Hawaiian divers almost 200 years ago.

-- Skip the line with reserved movie and shuttle tickets at Pearl Harbor.
+- Skip the line with reserved Navy Boat shuttle tickets to the USS Arizona Memorial.

-- Tour runs daily except on Thanksgiving Day, Christmas Day, and New Year’s Day when Pearl Harbor is closed.
+- Tour runs Mondays, Wednesdays & Fridays except on Thanksgiving Day, Christmas Day, and New Year’s Day when Pearl Harbor is closed.

 - Moderate walking – please wear comfortable shoes and dress appropriately.